-- 5. The following combinations of signal indications shall not be simultaneously displayed on any one signal face, and shall not be simultaneously displayed in different signal faces on any one approach to an intersection unless the signal faces are shielded, hooded, louvered, positioned or designed so that none of these prohibited combinations of signal indications is readily visible to drivers: - a.
-CIRCULAR GREEN with CIRCULAR YELLOW. - b.
-Straight-through GREEN ARROW with CIRCULAR RED. - c.
-CIRCULAR RED with CIRCULAR YELLOW. - d.
-CIRCULAR GREEN with CIRCULAR RED. - e.
-CIRCULAR GREEN with RED ARROW. - 6.
+- (b) Straight-through YELLOW ARROW - 7.
 When a traffic control signal is put on flashing operation, normally a yellow indication should be used for the major street and a red indication for the other approaches.
 Yellow indications shall not be used for all approaches.
-The following applications shall apply whenever signals are placed in flashing operation: - a.
-A CIRCULAR YELLOW indication shall be flashed instead of any YELLOW ARROW indication which may be included in that signal face. - b.
-No CIRCULAR GREEN or GREEN ARROW indication or flashing yellow indication shall be terminated and immediately followed by a steady red or flashing red indication without the display of the steady yellow change indication; however, transition may be made directly from a CIRCULAR GREEN or GREEN ARROW indication to a flashing yellow indication.
+The following applications shall apply whenever signals are placed in flashing operation: - (a) A CIRCULAR YELLOW indication shall be flashed instead of any YELLOW ARROW indication which may be included in that signal face. - (b) No CIRCULAR GREEN or GREEN ARROW indication or flashing yellow indication shall be terminated and immediately followed by a steady red or flashing red indication without the display of the steady yellow change indication; however, transition may be made directly from a CIRCULAR GREEN or GREEN ARROW indication to a flashing yellow indication. - (c) All signal faces on an approach shall flash the same color of circular indication, except that left turn signal indications may be flashed CIRCULAR RED when adequately shielded or positioned so that through traffic on the approach will not be exposed to substantial visual conflict from the left turn signal indications.
+The flashing yellow signal indication for through traffic does not have to be shielded or positioned to prevent visual conflict for drivers in the left turn lane.